What assistive technology is for

 We also consider the cost and risk

-In addition to evidence, the decisions we make about assistive technology depend on cost and risk.
+The decisions we make about assistive technology depend on cost, risk and evidence.

 How much it costs